tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 ## Using your app

-Once your app has been created, you will be able to use its Client ID within your site's Tina implementation.
-This will allow your users to log in to Tina Cloud from within your site, and start editing content.
-Learn more about the Tina Cloud client setup [here](http://localhost:3000/docs/tina-cloud/client/).
+Once your app is created, you can use its Client ID within your site's Tina implementation.
+This allows your users to log in to Tina Cloud from within your site, and start editing content.
+[Learn more about the Tina Cloud client setup](/docs/tina-cloud/client/).

 ## Organizations